vigneshc1202/Caduceus/README.md

 🤝 A Holistic Approach to Healthcare: Caduceus is more than an app; it's a commitment to holistic healthcare, bringing patients and doctors closer for a healthier world.

 _Your Health, Your Way.
 Caduceus - Where Wellness Meets Technology._

+# *Journey...*

+The app was initially planned for a school project.
+Later as many new features were added into it, it was planned to publish it as a mobile app.
+The app was built using Python, Kivy and KivyMD frameworks.
+It took about 10 months to learn the frameworks needed to build the app and finally the source code will be released online.